spatie/slack-committer/readme.md

   id: slack-committer
   uses: penchef/slack-committer@v1
     with:
-    # JSON mapping from Github user to slack userID or channelID. "fallback" is used when no
+    # JSON mapping from Github user to slack userID or channelID. "fallback" is used when no user was found.
     user-mapping: '{"Penchef":"UUSAQBVDZ","fallback":"XYZXYZXYZ"}'
     # user-mapping:  "{\"Penchef\":\"UUSAQBVDZ\",\"fallback\":\"XYZXYZXYZ\"}"
 ```